-We are a biotechnology company incorporated in Delaware on December 9, 1996.
-We aim to discover, develop and commercialize novel anti-infectives, antibiotics and vaccines for serious infectious diseases, including products for use in defense against biological warfare agents such as smallpox and arenaviruses (hemorrhagic fevers).
-Our lead product under development, SIGA-246, is an orally administered anti-viral drug that targets the smallpox virus.
-In December 2005, the FDA accepted our IND application for SIGA-246 and granted the program "Fast-Track" status.
-Fast Track programs of the FDA are designed to facilitate the development and expedite the review of new drugs that are intended to treat serious or life-threatening conditions and that demonstrate the potential to address unmet medical needs.
+We are a biotechnology company aiming to discover, develop and commercialize novel anti-infectives, antibiotics and vaccines for serious infectious diseases, including products for use in defense against biological warfare agents such as Smallpox and Arenaviruses (hemorrhagic fevers).
+Our lead product, SIGA-246, is an orally administered anti-viral drug that targets the smallpox virus.
+In December 2005 the Food and Drug Administration (FDA) accepted our Investigational New Drug (IND) application for SIGA-246 and granted the program "Fast-Track" status.
 Our anti-viral programs are designed to prevent or limit the replication of the viral pathogen.
 Our anti-infectives programs are aimed at the increasingly serious problem of drug resistance.
-We are also working to develop a technology for the mucosal delivery of our vaccines which may allow the vaccines to activate the immune system at the mucus lined surfaces of the body -- the mouth, the nose, the lungs and the gastrointestinal and urogenital tracts -- the sites of entry for most infectious agents.
+We are also developing a technology for the mucosal delivery of our vaccines which may allow the vaccines to activate the immune system at the mucus lined surfaces of the body -- the mouth, the nose, the lungs and the gastrointestinal and urogenital tracts -- the sites of entry for most infectious agents.